 Ask A Healer Spiritual Wellness Series

 Smoking as part of a spiritual process - Why Spiritual People Smoke

 by N J Howell

 I used to hate being around cigarette smoke so much that I would actually feel angry when someone smoked around me.
+I felt violated and attacked by the presence of someething that felt like poison to me.
 I hated the smell of burning tobacco and I also judged the person, particularly if they seemed to be walking a path of Spiritual Awakening.